 So today is a very happy day for me.
 Why, you ask?
 It’s a Wednesday for starters.
 I don’t work on Wednesdays so I get to spend the whole day with my daughter and I tend to use this day to catch myself up on a few of my favorite things.
 One of those things is waiting for me on my DVR (I can’t wait to watch last night’s episode of SMASH) Another thing that I’m looking forward to is that I get to run tonight.
 It’s just a quick little 4 miles, but I haven’t ran since my Florida Beach Halfathon so I’m way past due.
 This will be a fun run for me.
 No time constraints, no training deadline, no need to push too hard.
 I’m just going to ease back into my groove and enjoy the run.

 Another big reason for my happy mood today is because I just received a clean bill of health from my dermatologist this morning.
 I hadn’t been to a dermatologist in over two years.
 My last appointment sort of scarred me and created a phobia against such appointments.
 I was downright nervous about going to my appointment today.
 Here’s the inside scoop: I spent four summers during my college years lifeguarding at Adventure Island (the water park in Tampa next to Busch Gardens).
 I baked out in the sun in a bathing suit on a lifeguard chair for 8 hours a day, 5 days a week, from February until October.
 So I’m a little paranoid that it’s all going to come back and haunt me in my older age.
 I used to get checked by a dermatologist every year, but I had a bad experience that was keeping me from seeing a doctor up until today.
 My former dermatologist (which was actually not even the dermatologist at the pratice, but a nurse practitioner) poked and prodded me like a human pin cushion and told me a bunch of baloney about requiring plastic surgery and how a grand total of 14 biopsies would need to be cut out of my back, arms, legs and torso.
 After encountering the first round of 7 biopsies at the initial doctor’s visit, I declined additional treatment and went on my merry way…..
+My friend told me to check out https://columbiadermsc.com since she goes there and says it’s amazing.
+I decided I needed to conquer my fear of the dermatologist and book an appointment.
 Two years later, here I am in a new doctor’s office, expecting the worst and he says everything looks good and that I should just schedule another appointment for next year.
 I cocked my head to the side and then I made him repeat his statement.
 I could hardly believe my ears.
 He says I’m okay to go.
 So I put my clothes back on, checkout of the office and skip out the door into the sunlight and smile up to the heavens and thank God for his awesomeness.
 No cutting up this girl today!

 I actually wanted to share a video of my doctor who was on the tv show The Doctors discussing a newer procedure that was treating a patient with basal cell carcinoma (a type of skin cancer).
 It’s very interesting to see the advances they are making against skin cancer these days.